 BLUEPRINT x FREE THE YOUTH WEEKEND IN NAIROBI, KENYA.

-Over three unforgettable days, we curated a powerful lineup of events to introduce them to the Kenyan market and immerse them in Nairobi’s vibrant creative scene.
-From industry dinners to cultural exchanges and a buzzing public pop-up, we laid the groundwork for future Pan-African collaboration and growth.
+Over three unforgettable days, BLUEPRINT curated a powerful lineup of events to introduce Free The Youth to the Kenyan market and immerse them in Nairobi’s vibrant creative scene.
+From industry dinners to workshops, cultural exchanges and a buzzing pop-up, we laid the groundwork for growth and collaborations between Kenya and Ghana.

 Day 1: Industry Dinner